Type $II$ quantum subgroups of $\mathfrak{sl}_N$. $I$: Symmetries of local modules: Candidates for exceptional auto-equivalences

-Playing the game from Remark~\ref{rmk:boundtrick} we find this inequality breaks for all $k\geq 41$.
+Playing the game from Remark~\ref{rmk:boundtrick} we find this inequality breaks for all $k\geq 41$. \changeX{Hence, the object $X$ can only satisfy the dimension condition of Lemma~\ref{lem:objcond} if $k < \max(6,41) = 41$.}

-Together we have a finite list of $r$ and $k$ such that $\dcat{sl}{r+1}{k}$ can have an exceptional auto-equivalence.
-This is still an unreasonable number of cases to computer search through.
+Together we have a finite list of $r$ and $k$ such that \changeX{$X$ could possibly have the correct dimension}. \changeX{That is, if $r \leq 11$, then $k< 41$,and if $r\geq 12$, then $k$ is one of the finite number of values in the above table.} This is still an unreasonable number of cases to computer search through.
 For example $\cat{sl}{30}{30}$ has on the order of $10^{16}$ simple objects.
 To refine our finite list of potential solutions further we run each solution of $r$ and $k$ through the inequality

+\changeX{Recall this inequality only holds when $k\geq 3$.
+As $k\geq r+1$ in this case, the only situation where this inequality doesn't necessarily hold is $r=1$ and $k=2$.
+However for these values the inequality is still good (as the inequality simplifies to $1\geq \frac{1}{r+1}$.)}

 This yields the following list of $r$ and $k$, such that $\cat{sl}{r+1}{k}$ may have an object $X$ with $\Stab(X) = \Z{r+1}$, and with $\frac{ \dim(X) }{\Stab(X)} \leq [r]_{r,k}[r+2]_{r,k} $.

 From this small finite list, we can computer search to find all objects $X \in \cat{sl}{r+1}{k}$ such that $\frac{\dim(X)}{r+1 } = [r]_{r,k}[r+2]_{r,k}$.
 This yields the following result